Frequently Asked Questions

 GenAI Pricing Metrics & Models

-What are the main types of pricing metrics used for GenAI products?
+What are the main types of GenAI pricing metrics discussed in Zuora's research?

-GenAI products use a spectrum of pricing metrics, including flat (no metric), input-based (e.g., per user or seat), activity-based (e.g., number of queries or GPU hours), output-based (e.g., number of images generated), and outcome-based (e.g., percentage of successful customer interactions).
-Each metric aligns pricing with the value delivered to customers.
+Zuora's research identifies a spectrum of GenAI pricing metrics, including flat (no metric), input-based (e.g., per user or seat), activity-based (e.g., number of queries or GPU hours), output-based (e.g., number of images generated), and outcome-based (e.g., percentage of successful customer interactions).
+Each metric aligns pricing with different aspects of value delivery and cost structure.
 [Source]

-Why is user-based pricing alone often insufficient for GenAI offerings?
+Why is user-based pricing considered insufficient for GenAI offers?

 What are the benefits of usage-based pricing for GenAI solutions?

-Usage-based pricing encourages adoption by lowering initial costs, offers flexibility for customers to scale usage, aligns pricing with actual value delivered, increases transparency, incentivizes quality, and supports innovation.
-It also helps providers optimize revenue and stand out in competitive markets.
+Usage-based pricing encourages adoption by lowering initial costs, offers flexibility for customers to scale usage, aligns pricing with actual value delivered, and increases transparency.
+It also incentivizes providers to improve quality and enables innovation through experimentation with different pricing models.
 [Source]

 What challenges are associated with usage-based pricing models?